EDCD/EDMarketConnector/PLUGINS.md

 | `parent`  |                   `tk.Frame`                    | The root EDMC window                                        |
 | `RETURN`  | `Union[tk.Widget, Tuple[tk.Widget, tk.Widget]]` | A widget to add to the main window.
 See below for more info |

-The return from plugin_app can either be any widget (Frame, Label, Notebook, etc.), or a 2 tuple of widgets.
-In the case of a 2 tuple, indices 0 and 1 are placed automatically in the outer grid on column indices 0 and 1.
+The return from `plugin_app()` can either be any widget (`Frame`, `Label`, `Notebook`, etc.), or a 2-tuple of widgets.
+In the case of a 2-tuple, indices 0 and 1 are placed automatically in the outer grid on column indices 0 and 1.
 Otherwise, the only thing done to your return widget is it is set to use a columnspan of 2, and placed on the grid.

-You can dynamically add and remove widgets on the main window by returning a tk.Frame from `plugin_app()` and later creating and destroying child widgets of that frame.
+You can dynamically add and remove widgets on the main window by returning a `tk.Frame` from `plugin_app()` and later creating and destroying child widgets of that frame.

 ```python
 from typing import Option